ShreyanshGarg/File-Mobility-System/README.md

 ---
 ## Requirements

-For development, you will only need Node.js and PostreQL to be installed on your PC.
+For development, you will only need Node.js and PostgreQL to be installed on your PC.

 ### Node
 - #### Node installation on Windows